 Jesus forgives "seventy times seven" (Mat 18:22).
-And will take anyone back into the fold who earnestly seeks him.
-For Catholics, that is a process of Confession, Reconciliation and Penance.
+He'll take anyone back into the fold who earnestly seeks him.
+For Catholics, that is a process of three acts: contrition, confession and satisfaction.

 - Contrition (genuine sorrow for sorrow because I have offended the all-good God)

-- Satisfaction (an attempt to repair the effects of sin)
+- Satisfaction (an important part of our healing; the penance the priest gives to the penitent to repair the effects of sin)

 The Catechism says this about penance:

-There are two parts to restitution aspect of Penance: "amends" and "make satisfaction"
+There are two parts to this restitution aspect of penance: "amends" and "make satisfaction"